Facts about ACS

-The American Cancer Society, Inc., is a 501(c)(3) nonprofit corporation governed by a Board of Directors that sets policy, develops and approves an enterprise-wide strategic plan and related resource allocation, and is responsible for the performance of the organization as a whole, with the advice and support of regionally based volunteer boards.
+The American Cancer Society, Inc., is a 501(c)(3) nonprofit corporation governed by a single Board of Directors that sets policy, develops and approves an enterprise-wide strategic plan and related resource allocation, and is responsible for the performance of the organization as a whole, with the advice and support of regionally based volunteer boards.

-As a global grassroots force, the Society relies on the strength of more than three million dedicated volunteers.
+As a global grassroots force, the Society relies on the strength of more than 3 million dedicated volunteers.
 From leadership volunteers who set strategy and policy to members of the community who organize special events, patient support, and education programs, Society volunteers, supported by professional staff, drive every part of our mission.
 The Society’s vast array of volunteer opportunities empowers people from every community to play a role in saving lives, while they fulfill their own.

 How the American Cancer Society Is Saving Lives

 Together with our millions of supporters, the American Cancer Society is saving lives by helping people stay well, helping people get well, by finding cures, and by fighting back.
 No other cancer-fighting organization has such a comprehensive mission.

 Stay well: We help you take steps to prevent cancer or detect it at its earliest, most treatable stage.

 - We help people eat right, get active, quit smoking, and get screenings.

 - We develop guidelines for recommended cancer screenings and nutrition and physical activity, so people know what tests they need to find cancer early and how to prevent the disease.